How many parents out there get anxious when it’s back to school, and their kids ask for new clothes?

-This all starts when we are young.
+The thought process of spending money all starts when we are young.

-Just recently an Instagram influencer racked up 10k of credit card debt all for online fame buying clothing and accessories among other things.
+Just recently, an Instagram influencer racked up 10k of credit card debt, all for online fame buying clothing and accessories, among other things.

 Her shoes aren’t going to influence the empathy she has for the disaster.

 The only difference is that Melania is wearing runners and a ball cap if you look at the photos.
 Who cares?